adam-allmer/allmer/kaiser/index.md

 <center><img src="/kaiser_img01.jpg" alt="Kaiser" style="width: 400px;"/></center>

 ## His Story
-Kaiser was adopted in the Fall of 2022, but before we met, he probably went through some shit.
+Kaiser was adopted in the Fall of 2022, but before he met Adam, he probably went through some shit.
 He's a great dog.
 You can't be great without enduring some shit.